LuaLS/LLS-Addons/CONTRIBUTING.md

 > **Note**
 > It is important to look for already open issues as it keeps things organized and duplicate issues will be closed.

-### Creating an addon
-To create your own addon, you will want to first create an issue explaining what you are creating.
-This will help prevent multiple people working on their own versions of the same thing.
-Then you will need to create a GitHub repository to store your addon.
-Definition files will need to placed in a `library/` directory.
-Take a look at some of the pre-existing addons as an example and take a look at [environment emulations][environment-emulation-wiki].

 ### Testing Changes
 Making sure that definitions are accurate is very important.
 Receiving help with testing changes is equally significant.
 There are too many libraries and frameworks for even a small team of people to test and have knowledge about.